 religious culture and this book provides an invaluable context for students and

 academics working on lay religious experience and canonical Middle English

 –15 in Susan Lawrence (ed.), The Archaeologies of the British (London, 2003); and ‘Edmund Spenser at Kilcolman Castle: the archaeological evidence’, Post-Medieval Archaeol .
 39 No. 1 (2005), pp. 133–54.

 This collection explores how concepts of intellectual or learning disability evolved from a range of influences, gradually developing from earlier and decidedly distinct concepts, including ‘idiocy’ and ‘folly’, which were themselves generated by very specific social and intellectual environments.
 With essays extending across legal, educational, literary, religious, philosophical, and psychiatric histories, this collection maintains a rigorous distinction between historical and contemporary concepts in demonstrating how intellectual disability and related notions were products of the prevailing social, cultural, and intellectual environments in which they took form, and themselves performed important functions within these environments.
 Focusing on British and European material from the middle ages to the late nineteenth century, this collection asks ‘How and why did these concepts form?’
 ‘How did they connect with one another?’ and ‘What historical circumstances contributed to building these connections?’
 While the emphasis is on conceptual history or a history of ideas, these essays also address the consequences of these defining forces for the people who found themselves enclosed by the shifting definitional field.

-teaching and researching medievalism.
-We may also identify a
+researching medievalism.
+We may also identify a renewed sophistication

 University) to mark the formation of the society.
 Some 400 people